scorsero/scorsero-client-android/README.md

 ## Features

-- Collecting your tasks to provide full analysis of your productivity
+* Collecting your tasks to provide full analysis of your productivity
-- Each task has it's own priority and marked with different colors
+* Each task has it's own priority and marked with different colors
-- Each task may be saved and edited by user
+* Each task may be saved and edited by user

-## Roadmap
+## Roadmap v2

+### 1.1
+- Small BPMN engine for personal usage

-### v0.1
+### 1.2-1.4

-- [X] Score creation
-- [X] Score completion
-- [X] Score displaying
+- Processes
+- Process templates

-### v0.2
+### 1.5
-- [X] Daily score creation with saving
-- [X] Detailed score creation
-- [X] Score editing
+- Tasks

+### 1.6
+- Todoist integration: give users ability connect tasks to todoist tasks

+### 1.7
+- Toggl integration: give users ability to track tasks right from Scorsero application.

+### 1.8
+- Todoist-Toggle bridge: Use scorsero as a bridge between Todoist and Toggle

-### v0.3
+### 1.9
-- [ ] Score synchronization with backend
-- [ ] Score analytics
-- [ ] Show similar scores on auto complete
+- More BPMN elements e.g Mail task, Geo task.

-### Backlog
+### 2.0
+- User interface
-- Score approving
+- Analytics
-  - People can create public scores
-  - People can assing person(friend) to watch
-  - Assigned people can approve

-### License
+## License

 [GNU GPL v3](LICENSE)